-The movement to end animal testing is an old one, dating back to late 19th century.
-Philanthropist Frances Power Cobbe encountered animal experiments while travelling through Europe and began to advocate against animal testing.
+The movement to end animal testing is an old one, dating back to the late 19th century.
+Philanthropist Frances Power Cobbe encountered animal experiments while traveling through Europe and began to advocate against animal testing.

 Her work led to the development of an organized movement made up of several 'anti-vivisection societies' in the UK known as the British Union, which eventually grew into several branches operating internationally.

 By the mid-90s, cruelty-free had become such an important social issue that companies began to design their own logos and cruelty-free claims without the participation of third-party groups.